 Class A and Class B common stock have a par value of \$0.00001 per share.
 Holders of Class A common stock are entitled to one vote per share and holders of Class B common stock are entitled to 10 votes per share.
 Class B common shares are convertible to Class A common shares at any time at the option of the holder on a one-for-one basis.
+The Class B common stock will also automatically convert into Class A common stock on December 8, 2025.
 Holders of common stock are entitled to dividends as declared by the Board of Directors, subject to rights of holders of all classes of stock outstanding having priority rights as to dividends.
 There have been no dividends declared to date.